 The user experience definitely improves after migration to an SD-WAN.
 However, connecting to the Internet at the branch office also increases the security threat.
 Therefore security solutions should be considered to prevent any undesirable scenario: options include SD-WAN solutions that offer native security functions and SD-WAN solutions that enable service chaining with 3rd party security services.

 The migration to an SD-WAN is a multi-phase process: during the migration there will be some sites that will be connected to the SD-WAN while others remain connected through the legacy WAN.
 Even then the question arises: should you migrate the whole network to an SD-WAN?
 The answer, as in most other cases, is that is depends…..

-One argument that is used to counter the advantages of SD-WANs is the reduced level of security.
-A well-planned SD-WAN can actually offer a higher level of security than traditional WANs.
+One argument that is used to counter the advantages of SD-WANs is the reduced level of security but a well-planned SD-WAN offers a higher level of security than traditional WANs.

 SD-WANs implement many features that may actually make them more secure compared to private networks.
 The use of end-to-end encryption on SD-WANs is one such security measure that is typically not available on private networks.